ji-zai/personal-site/content/essays/seek-truth.md

 ### You are not what you think you are.
 ### Intuition vs. bias.
 ### We are more similar than we think.
+### The more wants you have, the more muddled truth seeking becomes.

 ## Seeking truth is the only skill that will remain

+### It takes effort to seek truth, but effort itself is not truth seeking.
+*(Two images, and later an animation: a cycle - kind of like the apple watch health cycle - with each segment corresponding to a component of truth seeking, or effort.
+As technology becomes more powerful, the segments corresponding to effort get smaller.
+Have a slider that corresponds to the power of technology, and show the cycle animating to less / more effort based on position of slider.
+The change is exponential, not linear, so one step increase in slider at later stages should have massive decrease in effort - actually see if the exponential is with time or technology).*

+- Differentiate between seeking truth and the effort to seek truth using the visual.

+You might have the question: even with a powerful model, if you can't act in the world according to it, or if the world isn't organized in a way that allows you to implement your model, then you're not really that powerful despite having a powerful model.

+And you'd be right.
+There are ample evidences in history of great truth seekers in a variety of fields end up with truths that they can't act on because they weren't able to exert the effort required to do so, due to a lack of leverage: technology & / or people.

+But, as we'll see later, this is becoming far less of an impediment.
+The world is rapidly evolving such that those with more powerful models will be more powerful because the friction to acting on them is rapidly falling.

+This is actually more profound than I first thought.
+You ought not to be attached to the effort / pain it takes to seek truth.
+That itself is a hindrance.
+Just as the Buddha didn’t benefit from overly starving himself (by following the thought that hurting yourself is the path to truth).
 ### Technological advancement minimizes effort to seek truth.
+- Start with history, and then come to the modern day.
+Show,
 ### All other skills will perish.
 ### Artists and scientists are the same.